 Part 1: Load FAQ documents

 We start by loading the course FAQ because every later guardrail needs a real agent to protect.
-The notebook uses docs.py for this job: it downloads a GitHub repository, filters files, parses markdown frontmatter, and returns dictionaries we can search.
+We use docs.py for this job.
+It downloads a GitHub repository, filters files, parses markdown frontmatter, and returns dictionaries we can search.

 Download the loader

-The first notebook cell downloads docs.py from the workshop repo:
+In the first notebook cell we download docs.py from the workshop repo:

 wget https://raw.githubusercontent.com/alexeygrigorev/workshops/refs/heads/main/guardrails/docs.py

-The helper is deliberately generic.
-It can read any public GitHub repository, but in this workshop we point it at the DataTalks.Club FAQ repository and filter for Data Engineering Zoomcamp files.
+The helper is deliberately generic, so it can read any public GitHub repository.
+In this workshop, we point it at the DataTalks.Club FAQ repository and filter for Data Engineering Zoomcamp files.

 The FAQ exists as a large rendered document too, but searching it by hand is awkward.
 A word like join can match SQL joins as well as course-join questions.
-The workshop builds a search layer so the agent can retrieve a small set of candidate FAQ entries first.
+We build a search layer so the agent can retrieve a small set of candidate FAQ entries first.

 The reader class